gchq/sleeper/docs/development/upgrade-support.md

 - Changes to CDK deployment that may trigger CloudFormation to recreate resources (e.g. renaming resources, modifying an EMR cluster)
 - Changes to how clients communicate with Sleeper

-We can look at some checks you can do before a release to make it less likely problems will occur.
+We will look at some checks you can do before a release to make it less likely problems will occur.

 We have a separate document for checks on [changes to data formats during upgrade](upgrade-format-changes.md).